tayganr/purviewlab/modules/module02a.md

 <div align="right"><a href="#module-02a---register--scan-adls-gen2">↥ back to top</a></div>

-## 5. Scan a Source with the Azure Purview Managed Identity
+## 5. Scan a Source with the Microsoft Purview Managed Identity

 1. Open Purview Studio, navigate to **Data Map** > **Sources**, and within the Azure Data Lake Storage Gen2 tile, click the **New Scan** button.

     ![New Scan](../images/module02/02.23-scan-new.png)

-2. Click **Test connection** to ensure the Azure Purview managed identity has the appropriate level of access to read the Azure Data Lake Storage Gen2 account.
+2. Click **Test connection** to ensure the Microsoft Purview managed identity has the appropriate level of access to read the Azure Data Lake Storage Gen2 account.
 If successful, click **Continue**.

     ![Test Connection](../images/module02/02.24-scan-test.png)